Precipitous or Rapid Birth

 There is also no evidence to support the IV access called saline lock for low risk laboring mamas because in case of postpartum hemorrhage.
 The risk of that in this population is low, & needing treatment beyond natural remedies & medications without IV even lower.
 An excellent practitioner can start an IV in that rare emergency.

 More details in my Online Guide to Pregnancy, Childbirth & Postpartum- sold separately or discounted bundle.
-I’ve taken everything I’ve learned, trained, and supported women locally for over 28 years in my private practice and I’ve poured all of my love, passion, knowledge, and experience into creating something truly special for you… my new and updated Pregnancy, Birth & Postpartum Guides.
-Same Beloved Content Plus Over 40 Added Bonus Videos!
+I’ve taken everything I’ve learned, trained, and supported women locally for over 28 years in my private practice and I’ve poured all of my love, passion, knowledge, and experience into creating something truly special for you… my new and updated Love Your Birth Pregnancy, Birth & Postpartum Guides.
+Same Beloved Content Plus Over 20 Added Bonus Videos!
 Buy Here Now!

 They can be used via the mobile App or on your desktop!
 It’s the most up to date combination of Love Your Birth and Walk With Anne for Mamas online courses at a cheaper price!
 And they have an option for direct access to me for your questions and concerns!!

 Whether you’re an experienced or new parent, there are hours of videos, workbooks, and PDFs to answer all of your questions.
 Everything is searchable, so you can just type or talk and it’ll bring you right to the exact moment in the video where I answer your question.
 It’ll blow your mind!
 If English is not your strongest language, you can even change the captions or even the audio to the language you prefer.
-The Prenatal, Birth & Postpartum Guides can be sold separately or in a bundle to buy only the section you need or get ALL of the guides for a limited-time offer of 50% off -> RIGHT HERE!
+You can get the online comprehensive prep course Love Your Birth Prenatal, Birth & Postpartum Guides - ALL of the guides for a limited-time offer of 50% off -> RIGHT HERE!

 The key to a positive birth is feeling confident, strong, relaxed, and empowered during the entire process, regardless of the twists and turns it may take.
 I give my full heart and all I know in everything I do to support Mommas.